 CIS Abroad offers summer internships in several countries, many of which have no foreign language requirement.
 Students work with a Berry faculty member and earn Berry credit, which incurs a $100 per credit hour charge.

-Spanish Studies Abroad provides a combined internship/study program in Seville and Alicante, Spain and Cordoba, Argentina, worth up to 6 academic credits.
+Spanish Studies Abroad gives a choice of a combined internship/study program or an internship class in Seville and Alicante, Spain and Cordoba, Argentina.
+Requires at least 2 semesters of advanced college Spanish.

 Science and Engineering internships are available through the German Academic Exchange Service's RISE Program.
 No German language skills required.

-AIFS place students in numerous London organizations and offer summer or semester programs.
+AIFS places students in numerous London organizations for the semester or summer.

 Complete a 4-week, 4 credit hour summer internship through

 Massey University in New Zealand.
 Add Massey's National Expedition, a two week staff-led expedition of the North and South Islands, and earn 4 additional credits.